Ballina, County Mayo: Ardnaree

-The River Moy forms the traditional county border between Mayo and Sligo.
+The River Moy forms the traditional border between County Mayo and County Sligo.
 However, the Local Government (Ireland) Act 1898 made the right (east) bank of the Moy, including Ardnaree and Crockets Town (the Quay), part of the administrative county of Mayo.
 This is a suburb of Ballina.
 The Battle of Ardnaree was fought there in 1586.
 Ardnaree Sarsfields GFC is based there.

+18th and 19th centuries

 1798 rebellion

-A centenary memorial (known as the Humbert Monument) was dedicated on 11 May 1898 to commemorate the 100th anniversary of the French landing at Killala in support of the 1798 rebellion.
-The monument was originally sculptured by a Dublin craftsman but subsequently restored locally.
-The figure on the monument is not Humbert but Mother Ireland.
-Maud Gonne unveiled the monument, and at the unveiling event famously poured water over another speaker's (an IRB member) head.
+The Humbert Memorial Monument was unveiled in Ballina in 1898 by Maud Gonne MacBride for the centennial commemoration of the 1798 landing of French expeditionary forces at Killala Bay led by revolutionary General Jean Joseph Amable Humbert.
+The monument commemorates the military triumph over the English garrison at Ballina by a joint Franco-Irish army composed of French soldiers and Irish rebels under the command of General Humbert during the 1798 rebellion of the Society of United Irishmen.
+Sculpted by Thomas H. Dennany of Monumental Marble Works in Glasnevin, the monument is topped by a statue depicting the 'Maid of Erin' or 'Mother Ireland', with a sword in hand and an Irish Wolfhound by her side.
+The monument was commissioned and "erected by the voluntary subscriptions of the priests and people of Mayo and Sligo".
 The monument was moved to its current location on Humbert Street in 1987, where it was re-dedicated by Maud Gonne's son, Seán MacBride.

-Great famine
+Great Famine

 In the first half of the 19th century, the rural areas around Ballina were heavily dependent on the potato as a primary source of food.
 When a potato blight struck in 1846, widespread starvation occurred.
-The Ballina workhouse served the entire northwestern coast of Mayo.
+The Ballina workhouse served the entire northwestern coast of County Mayo.
 As the famine took hold in the rural areas, huge numbers of starving peasants requested admission to the overcrowded facility.
-In February 1847 people were dying of fever at the rate of almost ninety persons a week.
+In February 1847, people were dying of fever at the rate of almost ninety persons a week.
 There were attempts at mitigating the crisis by some local citizens.
-Francis Kinkead, the Church of Ireland curate in Ballina, who came to Ballina in 1837 and died on 27 January 1847, played a role in organising funds to help relieve the suffering of both the Catholic and Protestant populations.
+Francis Kinkead, the local Church of Ireland curate, who came to Ballina in 1837 and died on 27 January 1847, played a role in organising funds to help relieve the suffering of both the Catholic and Protestant populations.
 A marble memorial tablet on the wall of the Church of Ireland in Ballina is dedicated to Kinkead.